Want to know how to gain weight quickly? Fill your diet with flaxseeds—an excellent source of protein, fiber and essential fats.

 You should also take advantage of the disease-preventing properties of this product.
 Remember that although you are skinny on the outside, you are not immune to heart disease, diabetes and cancer.

-How To Gain Weight Quickly By Adding Flax seeds to Your Favorite Food and Beverage.
+How To Add Flax seeds to Your Favorite Food and Beverage.

 You can add flaxseed to your diet by either adding the seeds or oil.
 Seeds can provide you with the additional benefit of protein, fiber and minerals while the oil contains more alpha-linoleic acid and calories.